garritfra/garrit.xyz/content/cv.md

 Development of a mobile smart-home application

-* Implementaion of a Bluetooth and ZigBee pairing solution
+* Implementation of a Bluetooth and ZigBee pairing solution
 * Reactive development using ReactiveX for iOS and Android
 * Managing IoT devices using AWS IoT Core
 * Maintaining a RESTful API using AWS Lambda